 Louisiana Chicken Fry Mix Recipe

-This Louisiana chicken fry mix recipe is the secret to shatteringly crisp, boldly seasoned Southern fried chicken at home.
-It’s very quick to put together and will bring authentic Cajun flavor straight into your kitchen.
+This Louisiana chicken fry mix recipe is the secret to making boldly seasoned Southern fried chicken at home.
+Mixed in minutes with pantry spices, this homemade chicken fry mix brings authentic Cajun flavor straight into your kitchen and sets the foundation for classic Louisiana-style fried chicken.

 • Two-step dredging builds a crunchy coating that stays light and crisp, holding its texture long after the chicken leaves the fryer.